IQAir: History

-IQAir was founded 1963 by brothers Manfred and Klaus Hammes, who introduced an air filter system for residential coal ovens in Germany to help reduce black dust build-up on the walls behind ovens.
+IQAir was founded in 1963 by brothers Manfred and Klaus Hammes, who introduced an air filter system for residential coal ovens in Germany to help reduce black dust build-up on the walls behind ovens.
 Manfred Hammes, a lifelong asthma sufferer, noticed that the filter reduced his flare-ups during the winter months.

-Klaus Hammes continued through the 1960s and ’70s to adapt the air filter for other heating systems such as radiators, baseboard heating and forced-air heating and cooling systems.
+Klaus Hammes continued through the 1960s and '70s, to adapt the air filter for other heating systems such as radiators, baseboard heating and forced-air heating and cooling systems.
 In 1982, Klaus Hammes relocated the company headquarters to Switzerland.

 In the early 1990s, Frank Hammes, Klaus' oldest son, joined the company and expanded research and development as well as in-house manufacturing.
 In the spring of 1998, IQAir shipped its first high-performance air purifier from its Swiss factory.
 In 2001, Klaus Hammes' second son, Jens Hammes, joined the business and helped expand IQAir to Asia and the Middle East.